My Ultimate Azores Guide: 15 Must-Do Things and Attractions

 Discover black sand beaches like Mosteiro, where volcanic origins create a fine ebony shoreline and enchanting sea stack views.

-9. Lagoa do Congro
+12. Visit the hidden Lagoa do Congro lake

 Since swimming is not allowed, visitors can enjoy the beauty of Lagoa do Congro by relaxing along its shore, taking photos, or simply listening to the birds and rustling leaves.
 The lake’s remote setting adds to its charm, making it one of the most tranquil places in the Azores.
 If you’re looking for an off-the-beaten-path experience, this hidden gem is well worth the visit.